 5 Gyres’ Expedition from Bermuda to Iceland was designed with the intention to better understand the distribution of plastic pollution in the North Atlantic Subpolar Gyre.
 They researched micro plastic concentrations in the region and carried out 40 visual observations to track the macro plastic pollution in the area.
 This data would contribute to their first Global Estimate of Plastic Pollution.

 Show your support

 We have partnered with 5 Gyres to support the plastic free movement.
-If your inspired to help save our oceans and reduce your plastic footprint, check out 5 Gyres’ handy plastic-free shopping guide.
-There are also some really helpful tips on how to reduce your plastic waste here.
+If your inspired to help save our oceans and reduce your plastic footprint, check out 5 Gyres’ handy plastic free shopping guide.
+There are also some really helpful tips on how to go zero waste here.

 We at Natracare really admire their work and are happy and proud supporters of 5 Gyres.
 We’re helping them on their 17th Research Expedition combating plastic pollution in and around the Arctic Ocean.

 The data from this expedition will be used as part of a Global Estimate of Plastic Pollution.